• Skip to primary navigation

 Craquelin

-3. Place between two sheets of baking paper and roll out to 4mm in thickness
+- Place between two pieces of parchment paper and use a rolling pin to roll it out to 4mm in thickness

-5. Cut into 4cm or 1 ½" inch round discs and reserve in freezer until ready for use
+- Cut into 4cm or 1 ½" inch round discs with a cookie cutter and reserve in the freezer until ready for use

 Choux Pastry

-2. Heat milk, water, butter, salt and sugar in a small aluminium saucepan
+- Heat milk, water, butter, salt and sugar in a medium saucepan over medium low heat

-8. Slowly add the beaten egg and combine until the dough is smooth, but still holds structure (the batter will form a 'V' or a 'beak' on the spoon/spatula when lifted)
+- Slowly add the beaten egg and stir until the dough is smooth, but still holds structure (the batter will form a 'V' or a 'beak' on the spoon/spatula when lifted)

 Creme Patissiere